MichaelHaussmann/spil/docs/overview.md

 [![Spil, the simple pipeline lib.](img/spil-logo.png)](https://github.com/MichaelHaussmann/spil)

-Spil provides a simple, hierarchical, path-like unique identifier for every entity or file of a CG production pipeline.<br>
+Spil provides a simple, hierarchical, path-like, unique identifier for every entity or file of a CG production pipeline.<br>
 An intuitive API is built around this identifier, including glob-like query, CRUD data access and path resolving.

 ## Motivation